Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The most natural mapping from \(\sigma \gt \frac 12\) to \(\abs{z} \lt 1\) is \(s \mapsto e^{\frac12 - s}\), as in \hyperref[x:principle:prin_Zandzeta]{Principle~{\xreffont\ref{x:principle:prin_Zandzeta}}}. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 6.5 Analogies, and lack thereof} \typeout{************************************************} \begin{subsectionptx}{Analogies, and lack thereof}{}{Analogies, and lack thereof}{}{}{x:subsection:recipeera} We have seen that, conjecturally, to leading order the zeros of the \(\zeta\)-function have the same limiting local statistics as the \(\GUE\) or \(\CUE\).
+The most natural mapping from \(\sigma \gt \frac 12\) to \(\abs{z} \lt 1\) is \(s \mapsto e^{\frac12 - s}\), as in \hyperref[prin_Zandzeta]{Principle~{\xreffont\ref{prin_Zandzeta}}}. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 7.5 Analogies, and lack thereof} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Analogies, and lack thereof}{}{Analogies, and lack thereof}{}{}{recipeera} We have seen that, conjecturally, to leading order the zeros of the \(\zeta\)-function have the same limiting local statistics as the \(\GUE\) or \(\CUE\).
 When modeling the \(\zeta\)-function at height~\(T\) we use Haar-random characteristic polynomials from \(U(N)\) under the matching \(N \leftrightarrow \log T/2\pi\).
 One of three things can happen. \begin{paragraphs}{Case 1.
-Agreement to leading order.}{g:paragraphs:idp95903600} For example, the author conjectured~\hyperlink{x:biblio:Fratios}{[{\xreffont 32}]}
+Agreement to leading order.}{recipeera-3} For example, the author conjectured~\hyperlink{Fratios}{[{\xreffont 46}]}